Blake-Madden/Wisteria-Dataviz/README.md

   - Includes support for continuous, categorical, date, and ID columns
   - Graphs are designed to handle missing data
 - Uses high-quality `wxGraphicsContext` for rendering (also uses Direct2D on Windows, if available)
-- [Image](Images.md) support, including the ability to use images for plot and bar backgrounds
+- [Image](Images.md) support, including the ability to use images for plot and bar backgrounds, logos, and point markers
 - Effects for boxes and bars, including transparency, a glassy look, stipple brushes, and color fades
 - HiDPI display support (Windows)
 - Customizable point markers and line styles